joakibj/tswrdb/docs/DOCUMENTATION.md

 | 8      | 4      | Offset      |
 | 12     | 4      | Length      |

-###<a id="3dmodels"></a> 3D models
+###3D models (RdbType 1010001)

 The 3D models are the most complex format.
 I don't recognize the data format and suspect that it is a custom format made by Funcom.
 There's too much to explain with words, hopefully the specs below are easy enough to understand for someone who knows what to do with the information.

 Table TODO

-###<a id="textures"></a> Textures
+###Textures (RdbType 1010004)

-Some of the textures in, for example, 1010004 are plain PNG files but most are in a custom format, FCTX (Funcom texture?).
+Some of the textures in, for example, RdbType 1010004 are plain PNG files but most are in a custom format, FCTX (Funcom texture?).
 These appear to be DDS files with a custom header so with a bit of hackery, they can be turned into proper DDS files by removing the FCTX header and adding a DDS header.